eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 ## How it works

-The React frontend is served under `src/main/frontend`, after building the whole project, a production built of the frontend is copied to `src/main/resources/built.js`.
+The React frontend is served under `src/main/frontend`, after building the whole project, a production built of the frontend is copied to `src/main/resources/static/built/bundle.js`.
 This is all done using the frontend-maven-plugin, which basically installs Node on Spring Boot.

 To build the backend + frontend and start the server, run

     ./mvnw spring-boot:run

-There is also a npm script for building the frontend if you just work on that
+There is also a npm script for building the frontend if you just work on that (refresh page afterwards).

     npm run watch